KaisenAmin/c_std/dir/README.md

 ---

 ## Compilation
-To compile a program using the Dir library, include all necessary source files in your compilation command.
-For example:
+To compile a program using the Dir library, include all necessary source files in your compilation command This command compiles with GCC using the C17 standard and enables various optimizations and warnings for better performance and code quality.

 ```bash
 gcc -std=c17 -O3 -march=native -flto -funroll-loops -Wall -Wextra -pedantic -s -o main ./main.c ./dir/dir.c
 ```

-This command compiles with GCC using the C17 standard and enables various optimizations and warnings for better performance and code quality.
+---
+### Examples

 ## Example 1 : create directory with `dir_make_directory`